alissatroiano/Milestone-2/README.md

 * Progress

-* The progress section allows the user to see what number question they are currently on and how many questions they have left, by loading in an extternal JavaScript file and incremented the progress # by 1 each time the user moves on to a new question.
+* The progress section allows the user to see what number question they are currently on and how many questions they have left, by loading in an external JavaScript file and incremented the progress # by 1 each time the user moves on to a new question.

 * Results